NHSDigital/dtos-cohort-manager/application/CohortManager/src/Web/README.md

 npm run test:unit
 ```

-This will execute all unit tests and provide a summary of the tests results.
+This will execute all unit tests and provide a summary of the test results.

 #### Running unit tests in watch mode